 Reporting Service

-The Reporting service enables you to generate reports and obtain information about reports that were set up through Control-M Reports.
+The Reporting service enables you to generate reports and obtain information about reports set up through Control-M Reports.
 You can generate reports either synchronously or asynchronously.

-To generate a report through the Control-M Automation API, the user running the command must be the same as the Control-M/EM user who created the report in Control-M Reports.
+To generate a report with Control-M Automation API, the user that runs the command must be the same as the Control-M/EM user who created the report in Control-M Reports.

 The following API commands enable you to generate reports and obtain information about reports: